widoriezebos/Thoth/Documentation/Administration/Server from scratch.md

 # Setting up a server from scratch
 In this chapter we will set up a Linux server with all the software required to run Thoth in a web container (so we will not be using the standalone server but Tomcat).
+Note that the described setup in the chapter is for reference only; depending on the version of Linux you use there might be different ways of installing the software mentioned below.

 ## Amazon Linux AMI
 For this example we will use an Amazon Linux image as the basis.
 We will start doing some groundwork like setting the correct timezone and installing Apache HTTPD